lawrence-innovative-tech/java/JAVA/1 Fundamental & JVM Internals & Performance/Java Compilation Process.md

 - Here, the code get optimization like, when we call static variable using this or object reference it update the AST in relevant class name.
 - If code has annotation, here checks and implemented the annotation functionality like (Lombok).
 #### **4. Byte Code Generation
-- Semantic validation completes it started to generate byte code.
+- Semantic validation completes it started to generate byte code based on JVM compliance using **Visitor pattern**.
 - // TODO - Details will update..